FennStatistics/introductory-workshop-in-LLMs/Preparation Checklist/readme.md

       - [GitLens for enhanced Git capabilities](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens)

-### 2.1 🔧 Software Setup for "agentic" Retrieval Augmented Generation
+### 2.1 🔧🔧 Software Setup for "agentic" Retrieval Augmented Generation (If Desired)

-> This code enables you to automatically scan any amout of (scientific) PDFs.
-I will highly likely form a working group on this topic with the aim of a joint publication.
+> This code will enable automatic scanning and processing of large sets of (scientific) PDFs. **I am likely forming a working group focused on this topic with the goal of a joint publication in the future**.

+You are invited to download the necessary software for this demonstration.
+Note that this setup requires some familiarity with web development.

+Here's an improved version of the explanation with clear markdown structure:

+---

+### 2.1 🔧 Software Setup for "Agentic" Retrieval-Augmented Generation (Optional)

+> This code will enable automatic scanning and processing of large sets of (scientific) PDFs. **I am likely forming a working group** focused on this topic with the goal of a joint publication in the future.

-You are also invited to download all the necessary software for this code demonstration, however it requieres some understanding of web development.
+You are invited to download the necessary software for this demonstration.
+Note that this setup requires some familiarity with web development.

+1. **Set up a Self-Hosted Supabase Server**
+   - Follow the instructions [here](https://supabase.com/docs/guides/self-hosting/docker) to install a self-hosted [Supabase](https://supabase.com/) server using Docker.
+    - **Windows users**: To run Docker, you must first install the Windows Subsystem for Linux (WSL).
+Follow the WSL setup guide [here](https://learn.microsoft.com/en-us/windows/wsl/install).

+2. **Process PDFs with GROBID**
+   - To extract, parse, and reformat scientific PDFs, this setup uses the machine learning library **GeneRation Of BIbliographic Data (GROBID)**.
+This tool converts PDFs into structured XML documents and can be hosted locally via Docker.
+Installation instructions can be found [here](https://grobid.readthedocs.io/en/latest/Grobid-docker/#grobid-and-docker-containers).

+3. **Run the Servers**
+   - After installing Docker (and WSL if required), and GROBID, follow these steps to start the services:
+     - **Start the local Supabase server**:
+       - Open the "local supabase server" folder within the "5_summarizingLiterature" directory in VS Code.
+       - In the terminal, enter:
+         ```bash
+         npx supabase start
+         ```
+     - **Start the GROBID server**:
+       - In the terminal, enter:
+         ```bash
+         docker run --gpus all --init --ulimit core=0 -p 8070:8070 grobid/grobid:0.8.1
+         ```

+This setup will enable you to explore advanced Retrieval-Augmented Generation locally on your computer.

 ---